Cat food expenses and other unusual tax deductions

 - Arson: An owner of a failing furniture store paid an arsonist to burn down his store.
 He reported the insurance as income but deducted the fee paid to the arsonist as a “consulting fee”—and admitted that to the IRS on audit.

 - Bath oil: Although needed for dry skin, it was not deductible as a medical expense.

 - Broken china and glassware: Broken by the family pet but not allowed as a casualty loss.

 - Carpet removal: Carpet removal and installing hardwood floors were not deductible as medical expenses for an allergic taxpayer.

-- Dancing lessons: Dancing lessons, whether to improve varicose vein problem or to ease arthritis and nervous condition, were not deductible as medical expenses.
+- Dancing lessons: Dancing lessons, whether to improve varicose vein problems or to ease arthritis and a nervous condition, were not deductible as medical expenses.

 - Dentures: An actor used dentures to enable him to enunciate without a hiss but he was not allowed a business deduction.

 - Dog boarding costs: The dog’s boarding expenses while the taxpayer was away on business were denied as a business expense.

 - English setter: The prize-winning dog ran away but the casualty loss deduction was disallowed.